tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ### 3.10 Tests and Test Vocabularies (non-normative)

-The BDQ Tests and their associated `Assertions` were the central focus of our work.
+The BDQ Tests and their associated `Responses` were the central focus of our work.
 To produce those outputs, we needed to describe each Test in a way that was both comprehensive and consistent.
 Although the Data Quality Framework (Veiga 2016; Veiga et al. 2017) had already developed a formal model for representing data quality concepts, along with an ontology for describing 'data quality' and 'fitness for use', our initial approach to modeling Tests was largely independent and bottom-up in nature.
 We saw this as a useful strategy, as time would tell how the Framework and our Tests interacted.

 As described earlier, we began by surveying the types of data quality Tests already in use by agencies and other community stakeholders.
 We identified gaps, then developed inclusion and exclusion `Criteria` to determine which Tests should be part of the BDQ standard.
 From there, we began standardizing how each included Test was described, which led to the creation of a shared set of descriptive terms.